 Public New York Garment Center tours are weekly group walking tours (capped at 8 people) which feature an itinerary of tour stops chosen by the guide.
 Public tours contain a mix of history, sightseeing, and shopping, with a time for browsing in several fabric stores.

 And ideal for anyone visiting New York for the first time and looking for a guided tour of the best places to get the best fabric at the best prices!
 I might just keep my fingers crossed that I win this one.
 It would be worth the price of a flight to go on such a great tour.

 The prize: Two complimentary passes to our New York Garment District tour – $38/ea (total value $76)

 Grand Prize Draw coming soon

-Don’t forget, on the 27th November, our Grand Prize giveaway will open, with a chance to win a serger or a dressform from Gold Star Tool.
+Don’t forget, on the 27th November, our Grand Prize giveaway will open, with a chance to win a serger or a dressform.
 Not long now!